JamesLowther/Audio-Mute/README.md

 To run Audio Mute on system boot, create a shortcut of `Audio Mute.exe` and place it in your startup folder.

-A guide to find this folder can be found [here](http://www.thewindowsclub.com/startup-folder-in-windows-8).
+A guide to find the startup folder can be found [here](http://www.thewindowsclub.com/startup-folder-in-windows-8).

 ## Other

 This is my first publically released coding project, so bugs are to be expected.

 Thanks!